 Any identified additional needs or support will be assessed and supported by a named health visitor.

-The Chat Health texting service is available for young people aged 11-19 looking for confidential support and advice.
-Text 07507 332 532 or visit chathealth.nhs.uk
+ChatHealth is a texting service is available for young people aged 11-19 looking for confidential support and advice.
+The number to text is: 07507 332 532

-The school nursing team can be contacted via telephone Monday to Friday 8:30am to 5pm on 0191 643 8251.
+The school nursing team can be contacted via telephone Monday to Friday 8.30am to 5pm on 0191 643 8251.

 Public Health School Nurses provide support in and out of school, with issues such as:

 The National Childhood Measurement Programme is delivered in reception and year 6, further information can be found below.